pldiiw/1arc/README.md

 #### From packaged version

-To install our CHIP-8 interpreter, go to https://github.com/pldiiw/1arc/releases and download the last version you can find.
-Extract it somewhere and then you're done, it's ready to rock.
+To install our CHIP-8 interpreter, go to https://github.com/pldiiw/1arc/releases and download the CLI and GUI corresponding to your OS of the latest version you can find and you're ready to rock.

 #### From source